 U.S. Department of Agriculture (USDA) National Institute of Food & Agriculture (NIFA) – Requires training in the Responsible Conduct of Research for “program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project” for all awards subject to NIFA Research Terms and Conditions dated February 2013 and after.
 Full text of the requirement can be found in NIFA’s October 2014 Agency-Specific Terms & Conditions (PDF) and NIFA’s March 2013 Terms and Conditions, Small Business Innovation Research Grants Program .

 UMaine – Principal Investigators (PI) or Project Directors (PD) are responsible for ensuring that appropriate training occurs early in the first year each subject person receives NSF, NIH, or USDA-NIFA support, and for promptly submitting certification of that training to ORA.
 Please note: PI and Co-PI on USDA-NIFA awards subject to the training requirement must complete training before ORA will establish the project account.

 The University’s Responsible & Ethical Conduct of Research plan is outlined below:

-- Undergraduates are directed to register for an Undergraduate RCR training workshop (contact Amanda Ashe to register or request more information).
+- Undergraduates are directed to register for an Undergraduate RCR training workshop (contact Andrew Tomer to register or request more information).
 The training for the Fall Semester will be available on a date that has yet to be determined.

 - Graduate students are directed to take INT601 or an approved alternate course (see Graduate School – RCR Training Requirement).